 Charitable giving is one of the many aspects of your estate plan.
-You don’t have to wealthy to leave a positive impact on your community.
+You don’t have to be wealthy to leave a positive impact on your community.
 In fact, there are several ways to include charitable giving in your estate plan, regardless of your financial situation.
 The easiest way is to leave a gift inherited by your will.
 For this type of donation plan, it is important to clearly describe what you want to do.

 As a will and trust lawyer in Anchorage, it is gratifying to meet with clients who want to use their assets to support nonprofit organizations and other charitable efforts.
 Even small gifts can have a large impact.
 Working with a reputable will and trust lawyer in Anchorage can help ensure that you are meeting the necessary requirements.
 This way your gift, no matter the size, will have the most impact.